LFPy/LFPy/documentation/sources/index.rst

 This scientific software is released under the GNU Public License `GPLv3 <http://www.gnu.org/copyleft/gpl.html>`_.

-CNS2012 slides on LFPy
+Tutorial slides on LFPy
 ----------------------

-As part of the CNS 2012 meeting workshop `Modeling and interpretation of extracellular potentials <http://www.cnsorg.org/cns-2012-tutorials#EinevollLeskiHagen>`_, there was a talk on LFPy.
+As part of the CNS 2013 meeting workshop `Modeling and interpretation of extracellular potentials <http://www.cnsorg.org/cns-2013-tutorials#extracellular_potentials>`_, there was a talk on LFPy.
-The slides can be found here: `LFPy_tutorial_OCNS2012.pdf  <http://compneuro.umb.no/LFPy/downloads/LFPy_tutorial_OCNS2012.pdf>`_.
+The slides can be found here: `LFPy-tutorial_2013.pdf  <http://compneuro.umb.no/LFPy/downloads/LFPy-tutorial_2013.pdf>`_.

 Contents